newmediaclub/newmediaclub-site/README.md

-# gatsby-starter-default
+# RIT New Media Club
-The default Gatsby starter.
+The site for all things New Media Club.

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).